Network-Aware Optimization of Distributed Learning for Fog Computing: Model and Optimization Formulation

 The aggregation server $s$ will periodically receive the local estimates $w_i(t)$ from the devices, compute a global update based on these models, and synchronize the devices with the global update.
 Formally, the $k$th aggregation is computed as

 where $\tau$ is the fixed aggregation period and $H_i(k\tau) = \sum_{t = (k - 1)\tau + 1}^{k\tau} |G_i(t)|$ is the number of datapoints node $i$ processed since the last aggregation.
 Thus, the update is a weighted average factoring in the sample size $H_i(t)$ on which each $w_i(t)$ is based.
+Intuitively, since the objective in (1) minimizes the empirical loss~\cite{wang2019adaptive,mcmahan2017communication}, nodes that process more data should be weighted more, as in~(\ref{eq:glob})-(\ref{eq:agg}).

-Once this is computed, each device's local estimate is synchronized, i.e., $w_i(t) \leftarrow w(t / \tau)$ $\forall i$.
-A lower value of $\tau$ will generally result in faster convergence of $w$, while a higher value requires less network resources.
-Prior work~\cite{wang2019adaptive} has already considered how to optimize $\tau$, so we assume it is pre-determined in our formulation, analyzing its effect experimentally in Section \ref{sec:implementation}.
+Once this is computed, we synchronize local estimates, i.e., $w_i(t) \leftarrow w(t / \tau)$ $\forall i$.
+Using a smaller $\tau$ generally results in faster convergence of $w$, while larger $\tau$ requires less network resources.
+Prior work~\cite{wang2019adaptive} considered how to optimize $\tau$; we analyze its effect experimentally in Section \ref{sec:implementation}.